-In this article, we will go through a detailed comparison of Hashgraph vs Blockchain?
-We will cover important aspects such as speed, security, approach, and much more!
+In this article, we will go through a detailed comparison of Hashgraph vs Blockchain and understand their seminaries and differences.

 Hashgraph vs Blockchain

-Before we start and explore, we should understand the true meaning of distributed ledger technology(DLT).
+Before we start and explore, we should understand the true meaning of distributed ledger technology.

-Distributed ledger technology is a network of peers that communicate with each other to reach consensus.
-In a DLT, every node has a copy of the ledger and are immutable in nature.
+Distributed ledger technology is a network of peers that communicate with each other to reach a consensus.
+In a DLT, every node has a copy of the ledger and is immutable in nature.

 What is Blockchain?